maucherOnline/wordpress-google-reviews-plugin/README.txt

 Negative reviews can seriously impact your business by decreasing your conversion rate, customer experience, and sales.
 Statistically, 86% of customers hesitate to purchase from companies with negative reviews.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fbc2e-facd-423f-b519-e537c29c5cd5 )

 == Screenshots ==
 1. Sample design of WP Google Review Slider #1
 2. Sample design of WP Google Review Slider #2